Search This Blog

 "I don't know but if we don't let her out the barrel's gonna explode!"

 "Okay, stand back," I said grabbing the release handle.
-My sister exploded out of the barrel rather the way a recently water-doused hen we fly up in the face of whoever was holding the bucket!
+My sister busted out of that barrel rather the way a wet hen would fly up in the face of whoever was holding the bucket with which it had been doused!
 I never heard the end of it.
 Somehow Donny missed receiving the blame for the whole affair and he was the one that was most reluctant to open the barrel!
-My sister told the story of her abusive brother from one end of the state of Texas to the other.
+My sister told the story of her abusive older brother who forcibly shoved her into a barrel, locked it shut, and pushed it off a cliff.
+She told that story from one end of the state of Texas to the other.
 I finally resorted to telling my side of the story to her friends (all of whom knew my sister's penchant for artistic storytelling).
-When I took up my own defense, she finally stopped telling everybody how mean I was.
+When I took up my own defense, she finally slowed down telling everybody how mean I was and confined the relating of that tale to people I was unlikely to ever meet.

 Our house was almost as old as the town of Keene where we grew up.
 In the winter when the wind blew the linoleum floors would breathe up and down and sigh softly in the night.
 It was a bit creepy I can tell you.
 But we had a pretty good time of it.
 My brother and I roamed the local woods and creeks.
 Donny was more ambitious than me.
 He went along with friends who soaped the college fountain, climbed things they weren't supposed to climb and generally got into mischief.
 I was more the shy nerdy type, but still we had some adventures.